JoyangAR/Wbot-Manager/README.md

 ## Getting Started

 1. Place the executable (.exe) and its companions (.dll) in the same folder as your WBOT's `bot.json` file.
 2. Run the executable.
+3. If your `bot.json` file is not in the same folder as the executable, you will be prompted to choose its location when you start the program.
 Easy, right?

 > **Disclaimer:** Before you hit execute, maybe, just maybe, consider backing up your `bot.json`.
 You know, just in case.